 COVID Information and Campus Updates

-Masks are encouraged but no longer required in all indoor or outdoor spaces.
+- Masks are not required in all indoor or outdoor spaces.

-Vaccination and Exemption Reporting is no longer required for new students, faculty, or staff members.
-For current students, faculty, and staff who submitted a vaccine record or exemption form, those documents will remain on file with TLU Student Health Services and Human Resources.
+- Vaccination and Exemption Reporting is not required for new students, faculty, or staff members.
+For current students, faculty, and staff who previously submitted a vaccine record or exemption form, those documents will remain on file with TLU Student Health Services and Human Resources.

 Frequently Asked Questions